PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 - Bots assassins skill set to 0.6
 - Bots guardians skill changed from 0.3 to 0.4
 - Bot king skill changed from 0.6 to 0.8

+# 2021-04-16

+Additions:

+The missing `mp_ninja` map has been added:

+- mp_ninja_copter

+Enhancements:

+- Juggernaut health bonus set to 500 for assassins (guardians bonus is still 300)